Marlon5775/Universal-runtime-installer/README.rst

-New and Improed with a GUI
+New and Improved with a GUI
 ===============================
 This version is a complete rework of my old project now in Python instead of Batch and PowerShell.